 - A Successful Installation Starts with Smart Prep: Before you build, confirm your property lines and check local HOA and city regulations.
 During installation, be sure to leave the recommended expansion gaps between panels to prevent buckling and ensure a long-lasting, professional finish.

-What Is a Composite Privacy Fence?
+What Makes a Privacy Fence 'Composite'?

 A composite privacy fence is a modern fencing solution designed to offer the best of both worlds: the timeless look of wood and the long-lasting durability of synthetic materials.
 Think of it as an upgrade from traditional fencing.
 Instead of being made from a single material like wood or vinyl, composite fencing is engineered from a blend of different components.
 This unique construction makes it incredibly resistant to common issues like rot, insects, and fading that plague traditional wood fences.